wizeline/CA-Microservices-DotNet/readme.md

 #### Run

+Option 1:
+1. Open the project using Visual Studio.
+2. In the solution explorer,  right click on the docker-compose project
+3. Select *"Set as startup project"*
+4. Build the project.
+5. Run the project or press F5.

+Option 2:
 1. In a command prompt navigate to the root folder of the project and run the command
 ```zsh
 docker-compose up -d